 The theme of the conversation centered on the idea that “biology is knowable” and how longitudinal datasets of deeply profiled individuals are a critical part to unlocking novel disease and drug response insights.
-Deep understanding of dynamic disease processes, and how individual patient journeys influence outcomes, is not possible using only static, one-time measures.
+Deep understanding of dynamic disease processes, and how individual patient journeys influence therapeutic response and outcomes, is not possible using only static, one-time measures.

 Dr. Usuka and Ross discuss how Sapient has built its own multimodal longitudinal data asset, comprising broad multi-omics measures paired with real-world data across >56,000 individuals, that enables exploration of changing signatures of health to subtype disease, stratify patients, and enable precision diagnostics.